The economy

 Investing in good paying jobs

-• Leverage our opportunities and strengths to invest in the right sectors at the right time including emerging opportunities in energy, technology, agriculture, and manufacturing.
+• Leverage our opportunities and strengths to invest in the right sectors at the right time including emerging opportunities in energy, technology, agriculture, fisheries, and manufacturing.

 • Close cell coverage and high-speed internet gaps across the province.